MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/paging.md

 ---
-title: Paging Data Object
+title: Paging Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
-ms.service: bing-ads-campaign-management-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a paging object that you can use to request labels and label associations in batches.
 ---
-# Paging Data Object
+# Paging Data Object - Campaign Management
 Defines a paging object that you can use to request labels and label associations in batches.

 ## Syntax